Sonora27/pneumonia_image_classification/readme.md

 ## Modeling

+To address our class imbalance, we used both data augmentation as well as class_weights.

-### SGD
+### Stochastic Gradient Descent

+This prelimnary model achieved a promising recall of 93.33%, but accuracy lagged behind at 82.05%.
+In addition, the model vastly overfitted to the data.

 ### Adam

+Using the Adam optimizier, we were able to rectify our overfitting issues somewhat and achieve an excellent recall of 98.72%, but our accuracy suffered at 79.33%.

 ### AdamW

 Our strongest overall model ended up being an AdamW model.
 The AdamW optimizer performs so well because it performs weight decay after controlling the parameter-wise step size.
 This model gave us an excellent recall score of 93.85% and an excellent accuracy score of 91.51%.
 It was able to accomplish this while minimizing overfitting better than our previous models.
+Overfitting ended up being best handled in this models by simplfying our previous layers.

 ### Results